MnemoSemiotic/a-smarter-flashcard/README.md

 --------------------------------------------------------------------------------
 ## **Questions:**
-1. How can we clean and cluster/discern topics in a pool of flash cards in a ‘reasonable’ way through use of NLP techniques?
+1. How can we clean and discern topics in a pool of flash cards in a ‘reasonable’ way through use of NLP techniques?
-2. How will clustering/topic modeling generalize to a new pool of flash cards.
+2. How will topic modeling generalize to a new pool of flash cards.
 3. What is an effective structure to discern strong and weak subjects for an individual who regularly reviews flash cards.
 <br />
 <br />